Blues' Colton Parayko: Seeking one-year, $4.85 million deal

 Parayko has asked for a one-year contract worth $4.85 million, TSN reports.
 The Blues have offered him two years at $3.4 million and $3.6 million.

 Given the discrepancy between the two parties, it appears Parayko and the team won't get an extension done before his arbitration hearing, set for Thursday.
-Considering his numbers in his first two NHL seasons, which include 68 points (17 on the power play), a plus-35 rating, 353 shots on goal, 239 blocks and an average ice time of 21:12 last year, it seems a bit odd that the Blues would opt for a bridge deal rather than locking Parayko up long-term -- especially with Kevin Shattenkirk off the books.
-Regardless, he'll almost certainly be awarded north of the average $3.5 million annually the team has offered him.
+Considering his numbers in his first two NHL seasons -- which include 68 points (17 on the power play), a plus-35 rating, 353 shots on goal, 239 blocks and an average ice time of 21:12 last year -- it seems a bit odd that the Blues would opt for a bridge deal rather than locking Parayko up long term, especially with Kevin Shattenkirk off the books.
+Regardless, he'll almost certainly be awarded more than the average $3.5 million annually the team has offered him.
 Stay tuned.

 More News